-Sam provides a sense of normalcy for those staying at the Hospice Centers.
+Dogs provide a sense of normalcy and companionship for those staying at the Hospice Centers.

 Therapy Dogs Provide Canine Comfort

-Among the most popular members of our staff is our therapy dog, Sam.
-He has been specially trained by Assistance Dogs of America to provide comfort, support and a sense of home-like normalcy to the patients and families who stay at the Hospice Centers.
+Among the most popular members of our staff is our therapy dog, Juno.
+He has been specially trained by Assistance Dogs for Achieving Independence (ADAI) to provide comfort, support and a sense of home-like normalcy to the patients and families who stay at the Hospice Centers.

 Tanner, a golden retriever, joined us in the summer of 2001 at the Perrysburg Center.
 He was a bit frisky when he first arrived, but under the guidance of his mentor, Pepper, learned the ropes and became a genuine part of the team.
 Sadly, Tanner passed away in his sleep on September 23, 2010.
 He is greatly missed by everyone associated with Hospice.

 Pepper, a black, flat-coated retriever, arrived shortly after the Perrysburg Center opened in 1995 and over the years, won the hearts of hundreds of patients and family members.
 She also won numerous awards for the very special work she did at Hospice.
 Pepper passed away in 2004, but will never be forgotten.